A series of upgrades have improved access to information, making it easier to understand your level of cover.

 All of the changes regarding access to information are already in effect.
 However, insurers have until 2020 to rework their policies according to other regulations set out in the reforms.
 That means the number of policies you can compare on the PHIO will continue to increase as insurers roll out new policies.

 What else is changing?

-As well as these upgrades, the government will introduce:
+As well as these upgrades, the reforms include:

 - Discounted cover for the young.
-There will also be discounts for 18- to 29-year-olds, giving those under 30 a 2% discount on their hospital insurance premiums for every year that they hold a valid hospital policy.
+Insurers can also offer discounts for 18- to 29-year-olds, giving those under 30 a 2% discount on their hospital insurance premiums for every year that they hold a valid hospital policy.

 - Better access to mental health services.
-The reforms will allow people to buy or upgrade their policy and access mental health services without needing to serve a waiting period.
+The reforms allow people to upgrade their policy and access mental health services without needing to serve a waiting period.

 - Natural therapy cuts.
-A range of natural therapies benefits will no longer be covered by your PHI.
+A range of natural therapies benefits are no longer covered in any extras policy on the market.

 - 100% free expert advice

 - Instant advice if you call 1300 594 882